sayanee/radio-amateur-exam-notes/13_band_planning.md

 ## Definitions

 - **Bandwidth** is the amount of frequency band that is required for each transmission
-- **Beacons** are specially licensed unattended transmitters that radiate a continuous signal
+- **Beacons** are specially licensed unattended transmitters that radiate a continuous signal to assist with checking of signal propagation
 - **Uchannelised** means that transmissions take place on specific frequencies or channels
-- **S (Simplex)** is the normal method of Amateur communication where both stations transmit, in turn, on the same frequency
+- **S (Simplex)** is the normal method of Amateur communication where both stations transmit, one at a time on a single frequency
 - **R (Repeater)** are built by amateurs to assist communication between "mobiles" even when they are on opposite sides of a hill
 - **Calling frequencies** are designated frequencies to establish initial contact